 Assessment and monitoring

-- Assessment: see separate article Assessment of the Established Diabetic.
+- Assessment: see the separate article on Assessment of the Patient with Established Diabetes.

-- Monitoring: see separate articles Glycated Haemoglobin and Self-Monitoring in Diabetes Mellitus.
+- Monitoring: see the separate articles on Glycated Haemoglobin and Self-Monitoring in Diabetes Mellitus.

 The management plan for a person with diabetes includes: